Stephen Hales: Philanthropy

+Audience Given by the Trustees of Georgia to a Delegation of Creek Indians.
+Hales is shown standing on the extreme left behind a chair.

 After the death of his wife, Hales became increasingly involved in philanthropic causes.
 In 1722 he became a corresponding member of the Society for Promoting Christian Knowledge, founded by Thomas Bray.
 In 1723 Bray became ill and appointed trustees, including Hales, to administer a bequest from Abel Tassin, Sieur d’Allone for 'The Conversion of Negroes Slaves in the West Indies'.
 Subsequently, Hales was also appointed a trustee for Bray's legacy for establishing parochial libraries in the American colonies.
 These charities became incorporated into a scheme led by James Oglethorpe to establish a charitable colony for the poor, 'honest industrious debtors' and persecuted (Protestant) foreigners.
 Hales may well have felt a personal commitment to this scheme since his brothers had been imprisoned for debt following the failure of the South Sea Company and one, William, died of Gaol Fever in Newgate Prison.

-In 1732 King George II granted a Charter for the foundation of the colony of Georgia and Hales was one of the twenty one members of the Board of Trustees.
+In 1732 George II of Great Britain granted a charter for the foundation of the Province of Georgia and Hales was one of the 21 members of the Trustees for the Establishment of the Colony of Georgia in America.
 The colony of Georgia was notable for its prohibition of slavery and rum.

-As a result of his involvement with the Board of Trustees of Georgia, Hales learnt of the problems resulting from overcrowding of ships and this spurred him to invent a ship ventilator and undertake experiments to distil fresh water from sea water and to use salt to preserve meat on board ship.
+As a result of his membership in the trustees, Hales learnt of the problems resulting from overcrowding of ships and this spurred him to invent a ship ventilator and undertake experiments to distil fresh water from sea water and to use salt to preserve meat on board ship.

 Hales was one of the co-founders of the Society for the Encouragement of Arts, Manufactures and Commerce (later the Royal Society of Arts) conceived by William Shipley.
 Hales was also active in the movement to promote the Gin Act 1736.
-He wrote a number of anonymous tracts against the consumption of gin and distilled spirits, most notably 'A Friendly Admonition to the Drinker of Brandy and other Distilled Spirituous Liquors'. and also lobbied Parliament.
-Hales was not opposed to all alcoholic beverages but felt strongly that spirits, and gin in particular, were as he termed it 'The Bane of the Nation'.
+He wrote anonymous tracts against the consumption of gin and distilled spirits, most notably "A Friendly Admonition to the Drinker of Brandy and other Distilled Spirituous Liquors" and also lobbied Parliament.
+Hales was not opposed to all alcoholic beverages but felt strongly that spirits, and gin in particular, were as he termed it "the Bane of the Nation".